syncfusion-content/xamarin-docs/Xamarin/SfMaps/Tooltip.md

 ## Tooltip for markers

-You can get the tooltip by tapping the markers in the shapes.
+You can get the tooltip by tapping the markers in the shapes and markers in the imagery layer.

+### Marker tooltip in shape layer

 {% tabs %}